 Yep, I’m going there, it’s happening!
-I am cracking open the ‘gender diversity in tech’ can of worms (not the optical storage version, either!).
+I am cracking open the ‘gender equality in tech’ can of worms (not the optical storage version, either!).
 So, grab your troll-swatter and let’s find out why gender balance in tech matters.

 Gender Seems to be the Hardest Word